patrick-llgc/Learning-Deep-Learning/paper_notes/yolov4.md

 Yolov4 is highly practical and focuses on training fast object detectors with only one 1080Ti or 2080Ti GPU card.
 Yolov4 runs twice as fast as EfficientDet.

+Overall YOLOv4 is not very friendly to be deployed, given the darknet framework.
+Two better and more industry-friendly solutions are:

+- [PP-YOLO](pp_yolo.md) starts with [YOLOv3](yolov3.md) and uses training tricks to boost performance above [YOLOv4](yolov4.md).
-For a more engineering friendly, pytorch-native repo, see [Yolov5](yolov5.md).
+- [YOLOv5](yolov5.md) is a more engineering friendly, pytorch-native repo.

 #### Key ideas
 - Great review on Zhihu